LikeTheSalad/aaper/README.md

 Troubleshooting
 ---

-### I get a NPE when calling my annotated method at runtime

-Make sure you've called `Aaper.init()` within your Application class.
-If you don't initialize Aaper it will throw a `java.lang.NullPointerException` when executed.

 ### The OS permission request dialog doesn't show up

 Make sure that the permissions you've added to the `EnsurePermissions` annotation are ALSO added to